KejPi/AbracaDABra/README.md

 This is particularly useful when antenna adjustment is done in order to receive ensemble the is not received during automatic band scan.
 Expert mode can be enabled in "three-dot" menu.

+## Known limitations
+* Slower switching between ensembles
+* Reconfiguration not supported for data services
+* Only SLS data service is supported
+* Apple Silicon build is not optimized
+* No possibility to change configuration for RTL_TCP source
+* Application is hanging when audio output device is removed (like bluetooth headphones disconnected) - PortAudio does not support hot swap